How Russia will feel the sting of sanctions

 The West has imposed a barrage of sanctions on top Russian figures.
 See how they’re connected to Putin.

-Russia’s contributions to the global economy skew toward raw materials which, with a few notable exceptions such as petroleum and palladium (used in car parts), can be replaced by commodities from elsewhere in the world, a Post analysis of Trade Data Monitor figures shows.
+Russia’s contributions to the global economy skew toward raw materials which, with a few notable exceptions such as petroleum, nickel and palladium (used in car parts), can be replaced by commodities from elsewhere in the world, a Post analysis of Trade Data Monitor figures shows.

 In addition the explicit sanctions, restrictions built into the core of the global financial and trade systems are also making it harder for most countries to trade with Russia.
-Major global banks are reluctant to finance Russia-related deals out of caution — Goldman Sachs, JPMorgan Chase and Deutsche Bank have all said they are winding down business there — and those firms not spooked by sanctions or the reputational cost of doing business with an international pariah are likely to be scared away by the prospect of getting paid in increasingly worthless rubles.
+Major global banks are reluctant to finance Russia-related deals — Goldman Sachs, JPMorgan Chase and Deutsche Bank have all said they are winding down business there — and those firms not spooked by sanctions or the reputational cost of doing business with an international pariah are likely to be scared away by the prospect of getting paid in increasingly worthless rubles.

 Nations that aren’t scared off will still struggle to get their goods to Russia, as firms representing 30 to 50 percent of global shipping capacity have already boycotted the country, according to economist Judah Levine of Freightos, a global freight-booking platform.